Respiratory Therapy

 Explore a rewarding career advancing community care with clinical care.

-• Extensive clinical experiences in the third year of the program in hospital or community care settings
+• Extensive clinical experiences during the third year of our accredited program in hospital and community care settings

-• Access to state-of-the-art equipment and simulation techniques in the on-site labs including one in an operating room setting
+• Access to state-of-the-art equipment and simulation techniques in on-site labs

-• Graduates are eligible to write the national credential exam, which, once passed allows graduates to work in Canada as a Registered Respiratory Therapist
+• Graduates are eligible to write the national licensing exam, the HPTC exam, which once passed allows graduates to work in Canada as a Registered Respiratory Therapist

 Program Availability and Schedule